 Graduate Student Awards

 This grant supports travel to conferences for full-time graduate students in master’s or doctoral programs.
-In order to be eligible, students must present scholarly work related to their graduate thesis research at a national or international scholarly meeting or conference.
-The value of the grant is $1,000 for master’s students and up to $1,500 for PhD students.
+In order to be eligible, students must present scholarly work (e.g. a presentation, poster, demonstration, visual arts piece or performance) at a national or international scholarly meeting or conference based on the results of research undertaken while enrolled in a graduate program, master’s or doctoral.
 Please also refer to UBC’s Travel Expenditures guidelines.

 Applications will be considered on an ongoing basis but must be received no less than one month prior to travel.